Home Home Saudi Arabia & UAE Bypass Hormuz: Petroline Is Fully Restored-Update: Iran Drones...

 The Abu Dhabi Crude Oil Pipeline

-They have been simpacted by drone attacks.
+They have been impacted by drone attacks.

-There are four other smaller capacity pipelines.
+There are four other smaller-capacity pipelines.